Advanced Proofreading

 Please contact us at with any accessibility or special requirements, for example having in-session captions or the learning materials sent to you in advance.

 This course is also available for in-company training, either virtually or in person at your office.
 Course content is tailored to suit your requirements.
-Group sizes range from five to twelve attendees.
+Group sizes range from 5 to 12 attendees.
 To find out more, email or telephone +44 (0)20 8874 2718.

 What is included?